Herpes Simplex Virus/Cold Sores

 Your opinion or preference

-Although the herpes simplex virus infection that causes cold sores cannot be cured, treatment may help alleviate some cold sore symptoms, if severe.
-Treatment may include antiviral medication and other types of prescription medications.
-Always consult your child's doctor.
+Although the herpes simplex virus infection that causes cold sores cannot be cured, treatment may help alleviate and shorten the course of symptoms.
+Treatment may include oral antiviral medication, topical medication and/or pain relievers.
+Several of the available treatments are sold without prescription.